-The Applicant must submit a resolution signed by the CEO of the UGLG requesting the funds authorizing the submission of the 2018 CDBG-PF Application.
-A Sample Authorizing Resolution to Submit CDBG Application form can be found in the provided attachments to this application.
+The applicant must submit a resolution signed by the CEO of the UGLG requesting the funds authorizing the submission of the 2019 CDBG-PF Application.
+A Sample Authorizing Resolution to Submit CDBG Application form can be found in the provided attachments to the CDBG application.